mikecbrant/verified-permissions-authorizer/docs/vp-14-ephemeral-vp-stacks-plan.md

 ## 0) One-paragraph summary

-We need a simple, reproducible way to spin up and tear down short‑lived (ephemeral) stacks of Amazon Verified Permissions (AVP) resources—policy store, Lambda authorizer, optional Cognito identity source, and the provider-managed DynamoDB table—keyed by a supplied stage name and deployed into a target AWS account/region.
+We need a simple, reproducible way to spin up and tear down short‑lived (ephemeral) stacks of Amazon Verified Permissions (AVP) resources—policy store, Lambda authorizer, Cognito identity source (included by default for ephemerals; optional for long‑lived envs via provider input), and the provider‑managed DynamoDB table—keyed by a supplied stage name and deployed into a target AWS account/region.
+SES identities/ARNs used by Cognito are always supplied by the consumer; our stacks do not provision SES.
 After evaluating Pulumi and SST, the recommendation is: keep this in Pulumi.
 Use Pulumi Cloud as the state backend and orchestrate ephemeral environments with Pulumi Deployments Review Stacks (PR‑scoped) backed by AWS OIDC.
 For cost control and flexibility, pair this with GitHub Actions as the trigger and fall back to GH‑hosted `pulumi up` for heavy‑usage repos to avoid exceeding Pulumi Deployments free minutes.
 Publish the reusable Pulumi Component Provider we already maintain to the public Pulumi Registry and npm, versioned via Changesets.

 ---